 If you take medications, you should ask your health care professional before taking new herbs.
 Activated charcoal, one of the gout remedies, can decrease the effectiveness of many medications.

-Please let us know what you try to combat your gout or continue on to learn what our readers used to cure their gout!
+Please let us know what you try to combat your gout or continue on to learn what our readers used to treat their gout!